Veritwin/catenis-name-server/README.md

 ## How it works

-Catenis Name Server provides a REST API though which Catenis nodes can reset their own IPFS repository root CID and query for the IPFS repository root CID of other Catenis nodes.
+Catenis Name Server provides a REST API through which Catenis nodes can reset their own IPFS repository root CID and query for the IPFS repository root CID of other Catenis nodes.

 ## REST API